-- Students will understand basic radiation safety practices within the school's imaging suites and prior to assignment to clinical settings. - Students must not hold image receptors during any radiographic procedure.
-Students should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care. - Students will adhere to the direct, indirect and repeat supervision policies within the clinical education settings - Students must be under the supervision of a qualified radiographer who is readily available when utilizing the school's imaging suites - Detailed Radiation Protection and Monitoring/Exposure Practices & Policies will be covered upon entrance to the program in August of each year and prior to clinical training.
+- Students will understand basic radiation safety practices within the school's imaging suites and prior to assignment to clinical settings. - Students must not hold image receptors during any radiographic procedure. - Students should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care. - Student must not hold phantoms during any radiographic procedure within the imaging suites on campus. - · Students will adhere to the direct, indirect and repeat supervision policies within the clinical education settings - Students must be under the supervision of a qualified ARRT radiographer who is readily available when utilizing the school's imaging suites - Detailed Radiation Protection and Monitoring/Exposure Practices & Policies will be covered upon entrance to the program in August of each year and prior to clinical training.